Skip to content

 lillian-lafrance

 Circa 1920s– Lillian La France in her early Motordrome riding days.
-This must be 1924, or close to it.
+This must be 1924, or so.
 She looks a little green, and that signature smile and exuberant confidence is not quite present.

 “It was the thrill of risking my life that made me to take to drome riding.
 I was the girl who flirts with death.
 From childhood I was inspired by wanderlust.
 I was always alone, dreaming of adventures– how to ride a pony out West, to follow my calling to fame.
 This was my secret.
 I shared it with no one.”